Goncalo-Marques/ecomap/README.md

 ### Web App

-The web application runs on [Node.js](https://nodejs.org/) version 20.
+The web application runss on [Node.js](https://nodejs.org/) version 20.

 Install the dependencies inside the `web` directory with: